 There are a number of skylight safety solutions to add protection to a skylight and be OSHA compliant:

 - Skylight screens are generally the most economical fall protection solution.
 These non-penetrating skylight safety screens include two threaded bolts that compress aluminum channels and a galvanized mesh over the skylight to provide the proper amount of deflection without breaking the skylight cover.

 - Skylight guards may be the most simple way to protect individuals from accidents relating to skylight fall hazards.
 The skylight guards are manufactured to size, placed directly over the skylight, and rubber tipped compression bolts are tightened to keep the guard securely in place.
 Installation of each shouldn’t take more than 10 minutes and you will have a OSHA compliant skylight cover.

 - Skylight Railing or Skyview Railing both provide necessary protection while not impeding the amount of light that passes through the skylight and eliminating the potential shadow cast by skyguards or skylight screens.
 This free standing railing system maintains the integrity of a rooftop without penetrating the roof, and meeting your 200 pound load test required by OSHA.

 Skylights are a fall hazard and should be addressed as such.
 Every rooftop is different, but skylights can be more dangerous than other fall hazards since they are not always easy to notice.
 During the winter, domed skylights or standing steam skylights can be covered by snow, making them nearly impossible to spot.
 In addition, their constant exposure to the elements can make the glass or plastic even more brittle and susceptible to breaking.
-The best way to mitigate these risks are by recognizing that skylights are a fall hazard and providing proper protection for those who are exposed them.
+The best way to mitigate these risks are by recognizing that skylights are a fall hazard and providing proper fall protection skylights for those who are exposed to them.